 Chemotherapy, a mainstay of solid tumor treatment, can deplete and damage immune cells, limiting their ability to seek and kill tumors.
-Despite these limitations, chemotherapy continues to be used in standard-of-care regimens because of its ability to rapidly and directly kill tumors.
-Chemotherapy, however, can also result in residual tumor cells that are chemotherapy resistant and lead to disease recurrence.

-Recent studies show that the injury response to DNA damage from chemotherapy in live tumor cells can promote anti-tumor immune activity and impact subsequent tumor rejection.
+Despite these limitations, chemotherapy continues to be used in standard-of-care regimens because of its ability to kill tumors rapidly and directly.
+Chemotherapy, however, can also result in residual tumor cells that are chemotherapy resistant which leads to disease recurrence.
+Recent studies show that the injury response to DNA damage from chemotherapy in live tumor cells can promote anti-tumor immune activity.
 These positive immune effects are obstructed by the lymphodepleting properties of chemotherapy, which can severely reduce the number of immune cells, such as gamma-delta T cells, that can seek out and kill the residual tumor cells.
 We have leveraged our proprietary genetic modifications of gamma-delta T cells to protect the cells from chemotherapy-induced damage, allowing for their concurrent delivery with chemotherapy.
-This could potentially enable our candidates to recognize and kill residual tumor cells, including chemotherapy resistant cells, by attacking at the time when the tumor is experiencing maximum chemotherapy-induced stress and vulnerability.
-We have termed this approach as our "DeltEx drug resistant immunotherapy," or DeltEx DRI, and it is the basis for several of our programs.
-We are the first company to advance genetically modified gammadelta T cells into the clinic.
-In order to develop an off-the-shelf therapy, we are also testing the safety of a donor-derived, expanded, activated, nongenetically modified gamma-delta T cell therapeutic candidate, or DeltEx Allo, for the treatment of leukemia.
+This could potentially enable our candidates to recognize and kill residual tumor cells, including chemotherapy resistant tumor cells and cancer stem-cells, by attacking at the time when the tumor is experiencing maximum chemotherapy-induced stress and vulnerability.
+We have termed this chemotherapy resistant cell therapy approach as our "DeltEx drug resistant immunotherapy," or DeltEx DRI, and it is the basis for several of our programs.
+We are the first company to advance genetically modified gamma-delta T cells into the clinic and are currently one of only two companies known to have produced gamma-delta T cells from iPSCs.
+In addition, we believe we are the only company to have demonstrated the ability to use directed differentiation to derive both Vdelta1+, or Vd1+ and Vdelta2+, or Vd2+ gamma-delta T cells sub-populations from iPSCs.
+In order to develop potentially off-the-shelf therapies in the future, we are also testing the safety of a donor-derived, expanded, activated, non-genetically modified gamma-delta T cell therapeutic candidate, or DeltE

-Our DeltEx platform is designed to overcome many of the challenges associated with the expansion, genetic engineering and scalable manufacturing of gamma-delta T cells.
+Our DeltEx platform is designed to overcome many of the challenges associated with the expansion, genetic engineering, and scalable manufacturing of gamma-delta T cells.
 This approach allows us to expand the cells ex vivo to administer a potentially therapeutic dose to patients, harnessing the unique properties of gamma-delta T cells, including their ability to broadly recognize cellular stress signals on tumor cells.
 Our capabilities stem from the knowledge and experience passed to our team by our scientific co-founder, Lawrence Lamb, PhD, who has been working with cellular therapies and specifically gamma-delta T cells since the early 1990s.
-Dr. Lamb published some of the earliest manufacturing methods for certain subsets of gamma-delta T cells and has extensive experience scaling and conducting GMP manufacturing.
-He was an inspector and auditor for the Foundation for the Accreditation of Cellular Therapy, or FACT for over 20 years.
-We believe that our unique corporate insights into the advanced manufacturing and biology of gamma-delta T cells provide us with an innovative approach toward treating cancer that capitalize on the particular properties of gamma-delta T cells.
-We have advanced two novel programs into the clinic that have the potential to demonstrate durable tumor responses.
-We have used the DeltEx platform to create our deep pipeline of innovative allogeneic, autologous and/or genetically modified product candidates designed to effectively target and potentially eradicate disease and improve patient outcomes.
+Dr. Lamb published some of the earliest manufacturing methods for gamma-delta T cells and has extensive experience scaling and conducting GMP manufacturing.
+He was an inspector and auditor for the Foundation for the Accreditation of Cellular Therapy, or FACT, for over 20 years.
+We believe that our unique corporate insights into the advanced manufacturing and biology of gamma-delta T cells provide us with an innovative approach toward treating cancer that capitalizes on the particular properties of gamma-delta T cells.
+We have advanced three novel programs into the clinic that have the potential to demonstrate durable tumor responses.
+We have used the DeltEx platform to create our deep pipeline of innovative allogeneic, autologous, iPSC and/or genetically modified product candidates designed to effectively target and potentially eradicate disease and improve patient outcomes.